Tools

 Creating a tool

-Currently, you can only create tools via code.
-To create a tool, use project.tool.create and pick a name and unique slug for your tool:
+Currently, you must define tools via code and push them to Braintrust with braintrust push.
+To define a tool, use project.tool.create and pick a name and unique slug:

 import * as braintrust from "braintrust";